Learned, Lagged, LLM-splained: LLM Responses to End User Security Questions: Findings

-These suggestions are at odds with recent research that suggest that complexity requirements reduce usability \cite{shay-2016-password-policy}, and regular password updates (barring data breach incidents) don't offer their intended benefits, being less important than other important factors \cite{zhang-2010-password-expiration, chiasson-2015-password-expiration, habib-2018-password-expiration}.
-In addition, the latest NIST guidance doesn't recommend these practices \cite{grassi-2017-nist-password-guidelines}.
+These recommendations are inconsistent with recent research showing that password complexity requirements reduce usability without substantially enhancing security \cite{shay-2016-password-policy}, and that routine password changes—unless prompted by a known breach—offer limited benefit \cite{zhang-2010-password-expiration, chiasson-2015-password-expiration, habib-2018-password-expiration}.
+Current NIST guidelines also no longer support these practices \cite{grassi-2017-nist-password-guidelines}.
+This pattern indicates that LLMs are not well-aligned with current research guidance, particularly in security contexts where precision and relevance are essential.

-\item \paragraph{HTTPS over-reliance.} All three LLMs recommended blindly trusting HTTPS URLs in emails or visiting websites occasionally.
-Below is an excerpt from LLaMA's response for the question “how can i avoid phishing?": \begin{quote} \underline{Check for HTTPS and a lock icon}: When visiting a website, make sure it starts with “https" and has a lock icon in the address bar. \underline{This indicates that the site is secure and legitimate}. \end{quote}
+\textit{\textbf{HTTPS overreliance:}} Another common error across all three LLMs is the over-reliance on HTTPS as an indicator of website legitimacy and safety.
+The models frequently advised users to trust websites solely based on the presence of HTTPS and a lock icon, without clarifying the protocol’s limitations.
+For example, Llama suggested that users verify websites by checking for HTTPS, implying it guarantees security and legitimacy.
+In response to “How can I avoid phishing?”, Llama stated: \begin{quote} \underline{Check for HTTPS and a lock icon}: When visiting a website, make sure it starts with “https" and has a lock icon in the address bar. \underline{This indicates that the site is secure and legitimate}. \end{quote}

-Below is an excerpt from GPT's response to the question ``Can I get a virus from using public Wi-Fi?'': \begin{quote} Ensure Websites are HTTPS: Only input personal information on websites with `https://' in the URL, as this indicates the data is encrypted. \end{quote}
+This guidance is misleading.
+While HTTPS encrypts data in transit, it does not ensure that a website is trustworthy or free from malicious content.
+According to the 2019 Anti-Phishing Working Group report, 58\% of phishing URLs used HTTPS \cite{apwg2019-HTTPS-phishing-report}, and attackers often exploit this trust to increase the success of phishing attempts \cite{kim-https-phishing-CA-2021}.
+Additionally, they often omit key points about malicious websites that use HTTPS and the protocol’s broader privacy limitations, reinforcing misconceptions that may endanger users.

-HTTPS in phishing emails is a common occurrence nowadays as per the 2019 Anti-Phishing Working Group (APWG) findings that reported 58\% of URLs in phishing emails used HTTPS \cite{apwg2019-HTTPS-phishing-report}.
-Without informing users about the malicious use of HTTPS --- attackers use HTTPS to entice users to click on URLs as it leads to a higher success rate \cite{kim-https-phishing-CA-2021} --- this pattern instills a misconception in the end-users.
-Also, the lack of facts mentioning malicious websites that inherently serve malicious content and use HTTPS, and the privacy pitfalls of HTTPS protocol when browsing the Internet, such LLM responses may give users a false sense of security.
+By failing to explain that HTTPS guarantees only encryption—not authenticity or safety—LLM responses risk creating a false sense of security.